Approximation game

 The rational test case

-We find that many approximations are 1-good (ε < 1/b, aka s < 1) and outperform their peers; for example, 1/5 = 0.2 is better than 2/6 ≈ 0.333.
+We find that many approximations are 1-good (ε < 1/b, s < 1) and outperform their peers; for example, 1/5 = 0.2 is better than 2/6 ≈ 0.333.
 Nevertheless, the results are underwhelming: the values diverge from the 1/b baseline by small factors that are stuck on repeat.
 If we plot a larger sample, we get:

 In this log-scale plot, I also included a diagonal line that represents error values decreasing with the square of the denominator (1/b²).
 Approximations for which the error dips below this line would be markedly better than the ones that merely dip below 1/b.
 We can label these 1/b² solutions as 2-good.

-For rational values of r, we get a handful of initial approximations below the 2-good line, but we can prove that the effect can’t last.
+In the plot, we see two trivial approximations below the 2-good line, but for a rational r, we can prove that the effect can’t last.
 We start by rewriting r as a fraction of two integers: r = p / q.
 The 2-goodness criteria is ε < 1/b².
-We’ve previously defined ε = | r - a/b | and under the rules of the game, valid solutions must have ε greater than zero.
-Putting it all together, we can write this inequality:
+We’ve previously defined ε = | r - a/b | and per the rules of the game, valid solutions must have ε greater than zero.
+Putting it all together, we can write this inequality that spells out the requirements for 2-good approximations of rationals:

 To tidy up, we can bring the middle part to a common denominator: